Surveillance at the Workplace

 According to Swiss law it lies in the company’s discretion how to utilise its operational resources and to instruct its personnel accordingly (article 321d paragraph 1 CO).
 Within certain limits and taking into account proportionality, the company may (or must) supervise the use of resources.
 Especially, when the company has restricted or prohibited a specific use or such cases where supervisory obligations are in place for regulatory reasons, such as in the financial sector to combat corruption, insider trading and money laundering.
 However, the company must take into consideration that such supervision can infringe on personal privacy and even constitute Surveillance in the Workplace with a harmful effect on health and also fall within the scope of article 8 of the European Convention on Human Rights (ECHR).
 This is the case when supervisory and control systems as for example Key-Logger, Content Scanner or Spyware are used, allowing a detailed control of the personnel and thereby constituting an inadmissible behavioural surveillance (article 26 paragraph 1 of the Ordinance 3 to the Labour Code).
 Therefore, the admissibility and implementation of supervisory and control systems, must always be determined on a case-by-case basis.
 It is advisable to carry out a risk assessment, balance of interests and proportionality check in this regard.

 For reasons of transparency the use of information and communication technologies as well as a possible control of such use as well as the underlying requirements should be codified in appropriate regulations.
 Furthermore, the personnel should be schooled in the proper use of the operational resources.
 As an accompanying step technical protection measures should be taken in order to minimise the risks of the use of operational resources by the personnel.
 In this context, for example, password protection, access control, virus protection, frequent updating, backups, recovery measures, limitation of interfaces and blocking of services come to mind.
-Correspondingly, such measures have to be understood as part of the Technical and Organisational Measures (TOMs), which a company has to implement according to article 7 of the Federal Act on Data Protection (FADP) and articles 8 to 12 of the Ordinance to the Federal Act on Data Protection (OFADP) in order to warrant an appropriate level of personal data protection (cf. also article 7 of the draft to the FADP dated 15 September 2017, and in addition article 32 of the General Data Protection Regulation (Regulation (EU) 2016/679).
+Correspondingly, such measures have to be understood as part of the Technical and Organisational Measures (TOMs), which a company has to implement according to article 8 of the Federal Act on Data Protection (Data Protection Act, FADP) and article 3 of the Ordinance on Data Protection (Data Protection Ordinance, DPO; cf. also article 32 of the General Data Protection Regulation (GDPR; Regulation (EU) 2016/679)).
 TOMs have to be adapted to the circumstances of the specific case and especially to the expected risks in connection with the use of particular devices, applications and technologies.